Resources

 Life is Hectic

 Life is hectic.
-We all have many things that we want to be doing and things that we should be doing.
-The list of things that we want and need to do continuously grow and never seem to get shortened.
+We all have many things we want to do and things we should do.
+The list of things we want and need to do keeps growing and never seems to get shorter.

-Establishing a work-life balance is a very difficult task.
-Chances are, if you are reading this, you work a 9 to 5 job or are even finishing up college.
-A select few might even work more hours than the traditional 9 to 5.
+Establishing a work-life balance is challenging.
+Chances are, if you are reading this, you work a 9-to-5 job or are even finishing up college.
+A select few might even work more hours than the traditional 9-to-5.

-In this day in age, there are endless distractions that desire our attention between cell phones and social media.
+In this day and age, endless distractions are vying for our attention, from cell phones to social media.
 On top of work and these distractions, we all have hobbies and time that we like to set aside for friends and family.
 It seems that these things that demand our attention are unlimited, yet time itself is limited.

-In a world with lots of things that demand or require our attention, it almost feels as if there is not enough time in the day to get what we want to get done.
+In a world with many things that demand our attention, it almost feels as if there isn’t enough time in the day to get everything we want done.

 The Solution